Aditya-debug15/Introduction-To-System-Calls/README.md

 # Introduction to System Calls
-Motivate of these questions were to establish a strong understanding of the various system-calls<br>
+It is part of the first assignment of the OSNW course in Monsoon 2021 Motivate of these questions were to establish a strong understanding of the various system-calls<br>

 ## System-Calls used